 At the Country Hotel in Igaliku the rooms have shared facilities, and the cabins have private facilities.
 All meals are served in the hotel restaurant.
-You only have access to a kitchen where you can prepare your own meals if you are staying at the Gardar Hostel in Igaliku.

 What we call “guesthouse” accommodation in our package tours refers to establishments at a number of different locations that feature double-room occupancy with bed linens, towels and shared facilities.
 Breakfast is included in the price.
 There is often access to a small kitchen, but you also have the opportunity to buy dinner either at the guesthouse or nearby.

 There are hostels in every town and in the village of Qassiarsuk.
 Hostels are a budget alternative to hotels.
 Instead of restaurants they have well-equipped kitchens where you can make your own meals.
 Standards vary somewhat from place to place, but most hostels are modern with a cosy atmosphere.
 There are shared bathrooms and toilets, and rooms that accommodate either two, four or six people.
 You should bring your own sleeping bag and towel.
 In some places this can be rented and you can often order breakfast.
 No discounts are available on Greenlandic hostels for customers who are members of Hostelling International.